What we know is a drop, what we don’t know is an ocean.Isaac Newton

 The known unknowns are the knowledge we don’t possess and are aware of.
 They’re the unexplored territory at the frontier between the known and the unknown.
 They’re arguably the largest source of new information or skills; waiting to be acquired.
 In our BJJ example, it could be our knowledge about defensive and escape moves we need to learn in order to build a solid foundation.
 In a best-case scenario, we’re right in our zone of proximal development, consciously facing challenges that are neither too easy nor too hard.

 I’d like to think of the proverbial Elephant in the Room as an extreme case of known unknowns; an unpleasant challenge, question or risk that is wilfully ignored or avoided: Should we wear a groin guard when doing BJJ?
-On an encouraging note, as Swiss psychologist, Carl Jung pointed out, “that which we need the most will be found where we least want to look”.
+As Swiss psychologist Carl Jung pointed out, “that which we need the most will be found where we least want to look”.
 In other words, owls tend to hide behind elephants.
 To progress in BJJ, we have to learn how to do those take-downs we’ve been avoiding.

 How to Navigate the Known Unknowns

-- Use mental models such as the Intelligence Cycle to systematically explore a new issue and transform known unknowns into known knowns.
+- Use mental models such as the Intelligence Cycle or the Four Stages of Competence to systematically explore a new issue and transform known unknowns into known knowns.

 - Consider the Steelmanning method to radically change your perspective and explore the known unknowns of someone you disagree with.

-- Apply the Tenth Man Rule, a form of institutionalised devil’s advocacy, to preempt wilful blindness in the face of uncomfortable truths.
+- Apply the Tenth Man Rule, a form of institutionalised devil’s advocacy, to preempt willful blindness in the face of uncomfortable truths.

 4. Unknown Unknowns